Pearlicia/journal/containerization/kube-intro.md

 The second component on the master node is **etcd**, a key-value store designed for storing the critical information of the Kubernetes cluster.
 The Kube API Server interacts with etcd, storing and retrieving cluster information.
 Etcd contains runtime details, and it is crucial to regularly back up this data.
 In the event of a failure, losing etcd data results in the loss of current cluster state information.
 Etcd essentially stores the real-time state of everything within the cluster, making it a fundamental element for Kubernetes operations.

 These two components, the Kube API Server and etcd, form the backbone of the control plane, orchestrating the communication, coordination, and storage essential for the effective functioning of a Kubernetes cluster.

-# Understanding Kubernetes Control Plane Components (Continued)

-## Control Plane Components on the Master Node

-Let's continue exploring the key components residing on the master node, crucial for the orchestration of a Kubernetes cluster.

 ### 3. Scheduler